Kong/docs.konghq.com/app/konnect/dev-portal/customization/index.md

 ---
 title: Customize the Konnect Dev Portal
 no_version: true
+content_type: how-to
 ---

 The {{site.konnect_short_name}} Dev Portal currently offers three areas you can customize:
 * [Appearance](#appearance)
 * [Custom URL](#add-a-custom-dev-portal-domain)
 * [Enabling Public Access](/konnect/dev-portal/publish/#access)

 This doc covers the details of customizing the appearance of your Developer Portal, and the steps to customize a URL.

 ## Appearance